GPIO

 set(pin, value)

-can be either the pin number or the symbolic name defined into board
+pin can be either the pin number or the symbolic name defined into board module from bsp value can be 0 or 1.

 function get